Sahil-565/AUV-Model/README.md

 # Sparus-AUV-Model

-This repository contains a MATLAB/Simulink project related to the modeling and simulation of the Sparus underwater vehicle.
+This repository contains a MATLAB/Simulink project for the modeling and simulation of the Sparus autonomous underwater vehicle (AUV).

+## Overview

+The project includes mathematical modeling, simulation scripts, parameter definition files, and result visualization for the Sparus vehicle.
+It also includes graph outputs generated during the project work.

-## Project contents
+## Repository contents

-The repository includes:
-- MATLAB scripts for simulation, transformations, parameters, and plotting
+- MATLAB scripts for simulation, parameters, transformations, and plotting
 - MATLAB live scripts for added mass, drag force, and global mass matrix calculations
-- Simulink model files
+- Simulink model files for the Sparus vehicle model
-- Graph images generated from the project
+- Graphical outputs stored in `Report/Graphs`

 ## Main files